Anti-Discrimination Knowledge Gaps

 DEI Leadership Group Coaching

-This program helps managers to become more inclusive and impactful leaders at UCSF by creating time and space to explore the intra- and interpersonal dynamics of their racial identity and its impact on leadership.
+This program helps managers to become more inclusive and impactful leaders at UCSF by creating time and space to explore the intra- and interpersonal dynamics of their identity and its impact on leadership.

 Program for Historical Reconciliation